Vnilabean/Vnilabean/README.md

 - 👋 Hi, I’m @Vnilabean
 - 👾 Just learning to use github
 - 👀 I’m currently in university for computer science
-- 🌱 I’m currently learning java and unity
+- 🌱 I’m currently learning java and react;
 - 📫 How to reach me: Discord | VnilaBean#2664